GAA Digest - All the latest news from around the clubs of Laois

 Table Quiz

+Rince Fóirne (Céilí Dancing), Amhránaíocht Aonair (Solo Singing), Ceol Uirlise (Instrumental Music), Aithriseoirecht/Scealaíocht (Recitation/Storytelling), Bailéad Ghrúpa (Ballad Group), Leiriú (Novelty Act), Rince Seit (Set Dancing), Tráth na gCeisteanna (Question Time).

 There are prizes for each category.
 Refreshments will be provided at the half time interval.
 Admission is free; we will run a raffle on the evening to cover costs.
 Loads of spot prizes, hope to see you all there for what promises to be a very entertaining evening.
 Go on, come along and join in the fun.
-We are encouraging as many clubs as possible to register before the night via e mail.
-For more information, please contact Laois County Board, John Paul on 086-8222388 (after 6pm) or e-mail nevinjohnp@eircom.net.
+Due to the high volume of interest in this event, we are encouraging all clubs to register beforehand by e mailing John Paul.
+For more information, please contact Laois County Board, John Paul on 086 8222388 (after 6pm) or e-mail nevinjohnp@eircom.net.
 Looking forward to seeing you all on the 20th!
+Don’t forget to wear your colours!

 SARSFIELDS